rixx/ynab-downgrade/README.md

 import it into a new YNAB4 budget.
 The scripted steps assume that you know how to use Python.
 (If anybody wants to improve this guide with setup instructions, PRs are welcome!)

-Sadly, there is not much scripted at the moment – you will spend a lot of time on manual tasks.
+Sadly, there is not much scripted at the moment – you will spend time on manual tasks.
 But at least, this page supplies a guide for handling this stuff a bit better.

 ## Caveats

-The process isn't automated and has some tricky steps – but if it goes wrong, you can always delete your YNAB4 data and start again.
+Don't expect an automated and smooth process – this repo is more of a guide with two helper scripts.
+If things go wrong, you can always delete your YNAB4 data and start again.
 Since we're starting with a new YNAB4 budget, nothing will be lost.

 I also don't use many YNAB features including loans and separate credit card accounts, so the import might not work correctly for them.
 Please open PRs with updates if you find required changes, or comment on the main issue if it worked